MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 More information: [Power Platform licensing FAQs](/power-platform/admin/powerapps-flow-licensing-faq#power-pages)

-These views and features can be used in addition to the available [website capacity consumption reports](/admin/website-consumption-reports), but it is recommended to use the new view for current capacity based licensing model (Authenticated MAU and Anonymous MAU).
+These views and features can be used in addition to the available [website capacity consumption reports](/admin/website-consumption-reports); however, the new view for current capacity based licensing model (authenticated MAU and anonymous MAU) is recommended.

 ## Licensing summary view